OjasaluS/askend-filter-management/README.md

 # Askend Filter system test work
--Used symfony docker with caddy and frankenphp in order to boot it in docker.
+- Used symfony docker with caddy and frankenphp in order to boot it in docker.
--PostgreSQL for database
+- PostgreSQL for database
--React for frontend
+- React for frontend

 ### How to boot up the program
 1. Launch Docker